dotnet/Silk.NET/website/docs/opengl/c1/3-hello-texture.md

 <?# Info "You can use the equation ` 1/size * pixel_position ` to get the normalized coordinate for a particlar axis!" /?>

-After have configurated our uniform `uTexture`, we need to bind our texture unit to it.
+After having configured our uniform `uTexture`, we need to bind our texture unit to it.
 To do so, we do it using the following lines:
 ```c#
 int location = _gl.GetUniformLocation(_program, "uTexture");
 _gl.Uniform1(location, 0);
 ```
 The first line calls `GetUniformLocation` that return the numeric location of the requested uniform.
 In this case, `"uTexture"`.
-After store the location in `location`, we call `Uniform1` to bind the Texture Unit 0 in the uniform.
+Then, we call `Uniform1` to bind the texture unit 0 in the uniform.

 Now, if you run the program, you will see just a black quad.
 It's because we need to bind the texture before the draw call!
 If you don't do it, the last applied texture will be used for this mesh, in our case, since we have no texture bound after the clean up, no texture is used.